streamr-dev/streamr-client-java/README.md

 client.unsubscribe(sub);
 ```

 <a name="data-unions"></a>
 ## Data Unions
 This library provides functions for working with [Data Unions](https://github.com/streamr-dev/data-union-solidity).
 The Data Union is a system of efficient revenue splitting contracts that have components on the mainnet and a sidechain.
 Please see the Data Unions [README](https://github.com/streamr-dev/data-union-solidity) for more details.
 The mainnet contract is basically a conduit to the sidechain contract, which handles member addition and removal, does accounting, and stores tokens.

-To get a DataUnion client instance, call
+To get a Data Union client instance, call:

-`client.dataUnionClient(mainnetPrivateKey, sideChainPrivateKey)`.
+`client.dataUnionClient(mainnetPrivateKey, sideChainPrivateKey)`

 The client can be used to deploy and connect to existing DataUnions. `mainnetPrivateKey` and `sideChainPrivateKey` are the keys that will be used to sign transactions in this sessions.

-To deploy a new DataUnion, call `dataUnionClient.deployDataUnion(name, adminAddress, adminFeeFraction, agents)`.
+To deploy a new Data Union, call:

+`dataUnionClient.deployDataUnion(name, adminAddress, adminFeeFraction, agents)`

 Note that the **deployed address is a function of name + mainnetKey**.

-To get an existing instance of
+To get an existing instance of Data Union, call:

-Data Union, call `dataUnionFromMainnetAddress(mainnetAddress)` or `dataUnionClient.dataUnionFromName(name)`.
+`dataUnionFromMainnetAddress(mainnetAddress)` or `dataUnionClient.dataUnionFromName(name)`

 ### Functions that trigger mainnet transactions (possibly expensive)
 | Name          | Returns  | Description |